mullenkamp/booklet/README.rst

   with booklet.open('test.blt', 'r') as db:
     test_data = db['test_key']

-Notice that you don't need to pass serializer parameters when reading.
+Notice that you don't need to pass serializer parameters when reading (and additional writing) when in-built serializers are used.
 Booklet stores this info on the initial file creation.

+In most cases, the user should use python's context manager "with" when reading and writing data.
+This will ensure data is properly written and (optionally) locks are released on the file.
+If the context manager is not used, then the user must be sure to run the db.sync() at the end of a series of writes to ensure the data has been fully written to disk.

 Write data without using the context manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~